mbilal29/Capture-the-flag-portfolio/README.md

 ## Repository Structure (Current)

 At this stage, the repository contains **documentation only**.
-Individual challenge write-ups or summaries may be added later in a **high-level, non-solution format**.
+Individual challenge write-ups or summaries will be added later